Cod Wars

 Each confrontation concluded with an agreement favourable for Iceland.
 Iceland made threats it would withdraw from NATO, which would have forfeited NATO's access to most of the GIUK gap, a critical anti-submarine warfare chokepoint during the Cold War.
-In a NATO-brokered agreement in 1976, the United Kingdom accepted Iceland's establishment of a 12-nautical-mile (22 km) exclusive zone around its shores where only its own ships could fish and a 200 nmi Icelandic fishery zone where other nations' fishing fleets needed Iceland's permission.
-The agreement brought to an end more than 500 years of unrestricted British fishing in these waters.
-As a result, British fishing communities lost access to rich areas and were devastated, with thousands of jobs lost.
-The UK abandoned its "open seas" international fisheries policy and declared a similar 200-nautical-mile zone around its own waters.
+In a NATO-brokered agreement in 1976, the United Kingdom accepted Iceland's establishment of a 12-nautical-mile (22 km) exclusive zone around its shores and a 200 nmi Icelandic fishery zone where other nations' fishing fleets needed Iceland's permission.
+The agreement brought to an end more than 500 years of unrestricted British fishing in these waters and, as a result, British fishing communities were devastated, with thousands of jobs lost.
+The UK declared a similar 200-nautical-mile zone around its own waters.
 Since 1982, a 200 nmi exclusive economic zone has been the international standard under the UN Convention on the Law of the Sea.

-The term "cod war" was coined by a British journalist in early September 1958.
-None of the Cod Wars meet any of the common thresholds for a conventional war, and they may more accurately be described as militarised interstate disputes.
-There is only one confirmed death during the Cod Wars: an Icelandic engineer, who was accidentally killed in the Second Cod War while he was repairing damage on the Icelandic patrol boat Ægir after a collision with the British frigate Apollo.
-They collided on 29 August 1973.
-A trawlerman from Grimsby was seriously wounded on 19 February 1976, hit by the loose cordage after an Icelandic gunboat cut his vessel's net.

-Several explanations for the Cod Wars have been put forward.
-Recent studies have focused on the underlying economic, legal and strategic drivers for Iceland and the United Kingdom, as well as the domestic and international factors that contributed to the escalation of the dispute.
+There was one confirmed death during the Cod Wars: an Icelandic engineer, who was accidentally killed in 1973 while repairing damage on the Icelandic patrol boat Ægir after a collision with the British frigate Apollo.
+Recent studies of the Cod Wars have focused on the underlying economic, legal and strategic drivers for Iceland and the United Kingdom, as well as the domestic and international factors that contributed to the escalation of the dispute.
 Lessons drawn from the Cod Wars have been applied to international relations theory.